 - Give your new rooster a little protein to ensure strength.

 *Tip: while your rooster is in quarantine, don’t handle him and then attend the rest of your flock.
 To prevent the spread of germs, wash your hands and consider changing your clothes before going from the rooster to the flock, or vice versa.

-- Temporary Introduction Space: Rooster Pen
+Temporary Introduction Space: the Rooster Pen

 After the quarantine period, create a pen within your existing chicken enclosure where you can keep your new rooster.
 Having an area your rooster can live in while still being separate will allow the rest of the flock to get used to him, while also preventing any major attacks.